RSCJacksonLab/landscapy/docs/cookbook/io/cytoscape-and-python-visualization.md

 # Visualize a landscape with external tools

-Landscapy exports graph and analysis data; Cytoscape, NetworkX, and Matplotlib provide visualization.
+Landscapy exports graph and analysis data.
+Cytoscape, NetworkX, and Matplotlib are appropriate visualization tools.
 A plot is a diagnostic or communication device, not a separate statistical result.

 ## Input